UCdasec/FaultFlipper/README.md

 - [x] Add ARM32
 - [x] Add ARM64
 - [x] Profile all exit codes returned by programs
-- [ ] Analyze faults selected by the user
+- [x] Analyze faults selected by the user
-    - [ ] Print the address of the fault
+    - [x] Print the address of the fault
-    - [ ] Print the surrounding x lines of instructions
+    - [x] Print the surrounding x lines of instructions
-    - [ ] Print the old and new instruction
+    - [x] Print the old and new instruction
 - [x] Allow chains of experiments to be run
     - [x] I.E instead of using shell scripts make a config file
-- [ ] When comparing binaries align instructions based on address
+- [x] When comparing binaries align instructions based on address
 - [x] Add a toml that sets up an experiment and saves it
+- [x] Provide compilation settings in a .toml file
+    - [x] Handle libraries in .toml
+    - [x] Handle compiler in .toml

+- [ ] Program to parse the results.csv and auto display a comparison of the vanilla assmebly and the mutated assembly showing X line above and below the mutated address

+- [ ] Parallelize NOP mutation
+- [ ] Parallelize BIT mutatation

+Currently the tool now has great support for single experiments!
+It may be beneficial in the future to easily attempt many fault patterns on the same binary (or even a batch of binaries) quickly so in the future...
+- [ ] With a similar interface to "nop_exp" support running _many_ fault models
+- [ ] With a similar interface to "nop_exp" support running _many_ binaries

+Unfortunately for research purposes it makes sense to force the user to provide the source code.
+However, for pratical purposes it makes more sense to only provide the binary... therefore I can (1) Make source code optional (2) Provide seperate command that doesn't ask for source code.
+For "deterministic" reasons I will do (2)

+- [ ] Make a "nop_exp" that does not require source code

 ***